kercheval/GradleCMPlugin/README.md

 ```

 Within the gradle.build file set the pattern based on the build type
-so that (assuming the last release version was 4.2 then you normally
+so that you will get versions like 4.3-SNAPSHOT (assuming the last
-you will get versions like 4.3-SNAPSHOT, but when doing release builds
+release version was 4.2), but when doing release builds you get the
-you get the full blown 4.3-20111028.123456 revision numbers (including
+full blown 4.3-20111028.123456 revision numbers (including the maven
-the maven style date default pattern).
-Notice the use of the doLast
+style date default pattern).
+Notice the use of the doLast closure to
-closure to init from the last release tag but to use standard snapshot
+init from the last release tag but to use standard snapshot version
-versions (in this case).
-This makes for a very flexible environment
+string.
+This makes for a very flexible environment with very simple
-with very simple configuration.
+configuration.

 ```
 buildversion {